Skip to main content

 Cybersecurity

+The greater reliance on digital infrastructures and services of mobility increases the importance of cybersecurity.
+The EU's Directive on Security of Network and Information Systems (NIS Directive) aims to achieve a high level of common network and information system security across the EU's critical infrastructure.
 The revised Directive on measures for high common level of cybersecurity across the Union (NIS 2), and a new Directive on the resilience of critical entities, address both cyber and physical resilience of critical entities and networks, including transport infrastructure.
-DIGITAL supports the deployment of a cybersecurity infrastructure, strengthen the EU’s cybersecurity industry, and boost cybersecurity uptake and the implementation of EU legislation.
+The Digital Europe Programme (DIGITAL) supports the deployment of a cybersecurity infrastructure, strengthens the EU’s cybersecurity industry, and boosts cybersecurity uptake and the implementation of EU legislation.

 Accelerating the adoption of digital technologies

 For mobility and transport companies, especially smaller ones, succeeding in their digital transformation can be a real challenge.
-Supported under DIGITAL, European Digital Innovation Hubs (EDIHs) function as one-stop shops, supporting companies in their digitalisation.
-They aim to provide access to technical expertise and experimentation, the possibility to 'test before invest' and innovation services, such as financial advice, training, and skills development.
+Supported under DIGITAL, the European Digital Innovation Hubs (EDIHs) function as one-stop shops, supporting companies in their digitalisation.
+They aim to provide access to technical expertise and experimentation, the possibility to 'test before investing' and innovation services, such as financial advice, training, and skills development.
 They also tackle environmental issues like energy consumption and reducing carbon emissions.

 Digital skills